 A Municipality's Powers

-Provincial legislation gives Saskatchewan municipalities (urban, rural and northern) the autonomy to act according to its own direction on matters within its jurisdiction.
+Provincial legislation gives Saskatchewan municipalities (urban, rural, northern and municipal districts) the autonomy to act according to its own direction on matters within its jurisdiction.
 It has natural person powers*, with limitations, and governmental power, which are those specifically authorized in legislation such as the power to enact bylaws and to raise revenues through taxation.